msusdev/end-to-end-github-actions/presentations/ci_github_actions.md

 author: Part 2 of 3 in the [Build end-to-end CI/CD capabilities directly in GitHub](https://github.com/MSUSDEV/end-to-end-github-actions) series
 ---

-# Introduction to GitHub Actions
+# Continuous integration using GitHub Actions

 ## Overview